 I grew up in Scottsdale, Arizona chasing lizards and slowly backing away from rattlesnakes.
-At age 19, my family relocated to Northern Minnesota, and I followed, where I graduated from Minnesota State University Moorhead with a BFA in Film Production.
-I was shooting 16mm celluloid in 16-below.
+At age 19, my family relocated to Northern Minnesota, where I followed and received a BFA in Film Production from Minnesota State University Moorhead.
+I was shooting 16mm in 16-below.
 Suffice it to say, I have run the gamut in terms of climate.

-After college, I went to work at Video Arts Studios in Fargo, North Dakota as Head of TV Development.
-While there, I produced Births Beyond Belief, an hour-long documentary exploring unusual home-birth rituals across the U.S., which aired on Discovery Health and TLC.
+After college, I worked for Video Arts Studios in Fargo, North Dakota as Head of TV Development.
+While there, I produced Births Beyond Belief, an hour-long documentary exploring unusual home-birth rituals across the U.S., which aired on Discovery Health and TLC in 2009.

-After almost 5 years in the work force, I decided to further my education.
-I packed up my car and headed west as a newly admitted UCLA MFA Film Directing candidate.
-While at UCLA, I wrote and directed the short film, Family Unit, which screened as an official selection at LA Shorts Fest, the Hollywood Film Festival, and the Pasadena International Film Festival.
-Also as a student, I was a two-time recipient of the Hollywood Foreign Press Association Directing Award.
-This was where I met cinematographer, Emma Kragen.
+In 2012, I moved to Los Angeles to get my MFA in Film Directing from UCLA.
+While there, I wrote and directed the short film, Family Unit, which screened as an official selection at LA Shorts Fest, the Hollywood Film Festival, and the Pasadena International Film Festival.
+In addition, I am a two-time recipient of the Hollywood Foreign Press Association Directing Award.
+This was where I met my future partner, cinematographer, Emma Kragen.